neuschaefer/reform-handbook/src/source/parts.rst

 Trackball Firmware
 ------------------

-You can find the trackball firmware_ in the source folder "reform2-trackball-fw".
+You can find the trackball firmware `in the source folder "reform2-trackball-fw" <https://source.mnt.re/reform/reform/reform2-trackball-fw>`_.

 The trackball firmware is based on the LUFA USB device library and implements a USB HID Mouse.
 To modify the behaviour of the trackball, edit the file Mouse.c and rebuild the firmware by typing the following command in a terminal: